Lecturers

 He is the artistic director of the International Summer Academy Bad Leonfelden, Austria, and has recorded numerous CDs for EMI, RCA, pan classics, and Hyperion Records.
 In 2010, together with master luthier Bernd Hiller, he developed a five-string tenor viola, on which he performs works such as the Arpeggione Sonata by F. Schubert, J.S.
 Bach’s lute version of his 5th Cello Suite, his 6th Cello Suite, Mozart’s Clarinet Concerto (in the original version for basset clarinet), as well as works newly written for the instrument, including „Toccata for Thomas“ by Garth Knox.

-The instantaneous grip, the electrifying playing style throughout, the logical phrasing, the rhythmic stability, and the staggeringly accurate intonation characterized all of Diyang Mei’s performances.”
+"The immediacy of access, the consistently tension-filled music-making, the logic of phrasing, the rhythmic stability, and the astonishing precision of intonation characterized all of Diyang Mei's performances."

-Harald Eggebrecht, Süddeutsche Zeitung
+Harald Eggebrecht, Süddeutsche Zeitung, September 2018

 Marko Milenković has been the principal violist of the WDR Symphony Orchestra since 2024, having previously become the principal violist of the Stuttgart Chamber Orchestra at the age of 22.
 Starting in the winter semester of 2025, he will take up a professorship for viola at the Cologne University of Music and Dance.